anandu06dev/ng4StarterKit/README.md

 ## Router State

-Angular's router service allows us to manage addressable state and view state.
+Angular's router service allows us to manage addressable state and UI state.
 Simply put, the router state determines which components are visible on the screen and it manages navigation between application states (HATEOAS).
 Any state transition results in a URL change!
 It is very important to notice, due to the router is a resource-oriented engine, we **cannot place more than one component into the same location at the same time** (~Auxiliary Routes!).
 This means, if building a router SPA, we should blend with UX-Driven Design to determine the appropriate data models for the Web API interface.
-The UI project should introduce User-Centered Design (UCD), where user actions define the URL workflow.
+The UI project should comply with User-Centered Design (UCD), where user actions define the URL workflow.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Router.PNG)

-In Addition to this, we msut ensure that routes are provided by the Web API layer.
-For example, don't use routes like /products/:id/edit?filter='mam', if the Web API layer doesn't support query params like such.
-Always evaluate if routes are presented throughout the Web API layer.
+In Addition to this, we must ensure that routes are provided by the Web API layer.
+For example, don't use routes like /products/:id/edit?filter='mam', if the Web API layer doesn't support query params.
+Always check if routes are represented by the Web API layer!

 ## UI State